coop-git/YamahaMusicCast/README.md

 ###### To Do / Wishlist

-- [ ] Add second volume channel for absolute value instead of percentage
 - [ ] Create a pull request for OH3
 - [ ] Add common Volume/Mute for linked models when Music Cast is active
 - [ ] Autodiscovery (no plans yet)

-###### v0.70 - In development
+###### v0.7x - In development

 - **BREAKING CHANGE**: Added a bridge to receive UDP events by your OpenHAB instance from various devices.
 Each Thing will keep the connection alive.
-UDP events will be dispatched to the corresponding Thing.
+UDP events will be dispatched to the corresponding Thing (v0.70).
+- channelVolumeAbs has been added to allow to set Volume in absolute value (v0.71).

 ###### v0.60